-Can't decide where to go to support Miami's locally grown talent?
+Can't decide where to go to support Miami's homegrown talent?
 That's a good problem to have.
-There's something for everyone every night of the week in each dank corner of this town.
-Factoring in musical styles, cover charges, and overall vibes, this list rounds up the best venues to see live local music.
-Get out there, support your local music scene, and start uncovering the wealth of talent that is emerging.
+There's something for everyone each night of the week across this sprawling, humid place we call home.
+New Times factored in musical styles, cover charges, and overall vibes to produce this roundup of the best venues to catch live local music in the Magic City.
+Get out there, support your local music scene, and start uncovering the wealth of talent residing right here in the 305.